GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 Let's see how you would use a key structure map to decode a key.

-Let's take 0b1100100111100 as an arbitrary example key, and let's assume you have a way to know that this key follows the key structure map above.
+Let's take 0b1100100111100 as an arbitrary example key, and let's assume you have a way to know that this key follows the key structure map in the previous illustration.

 According to the key structure map, this key would decode into: